 If the incident was a workplace injury, the case may involve workers’ compensation, and there would be no need to prove negligence.
 All that is needed is to prove that somebody suffered injuries in the course and scope of their employment.

-Contact an Attorney for Help Understanding What to Do in a Paralysis Injury Case in Glastonbury
+Call for Help With What to Do in a Paralysis Injury Case in Glastonbury

 The role of a catastrophic injury attorney in a paralysis case is to get as much compensation as the law allows.
 Additionally, it is an attorney’s job to counsel and try to assist the claimant in any way possible.